BUTR/MnB2-Bannerlord-CommunityPatch/README.md

 * The Disciplinarian perk.
 * The Healthy Scout perk.
 * The Peak Form perk.
+* The Ruler perk.
+* The Reeve perk.
 * Fixes Item Comparison perk-based coloring.

 Current Features: